Quality Mark for Care Leavers

 By 2014 we had recognised that the successful Quality Mark had achieved its goal of raising awareness among universities and colleges.
 Looked after children and care leavers had become a recognised group, with many institutions demonstrating exemplary support for them.
 In addition, structures and organisations now exist, beyond Buttle UK, to continue the work of promoting their needs, and so we made the decision to discontinue the scheme.
 The last awards were made in 2015 and will remain valid until 2017.

-A number of key documents produced in relation to the Quality Mark are available here.
+A number of key documents produced in relation to the Quality Mark and the institutions that hold the Quality Mark are available here.

 Institutions who wish to find out more about supporting care leavers should visit NIACE.